 Bronto only had three units on display – but they were all impressive – they were the all new 70 metre S70XT1-J of which several orders were booked for delivery next year.

-with interesting control panel while its 104 metre S104HLA was highest platform on the showground)
+While its 104 metre S104HLA was highest platform on the showground.

 There was much to see on the Wolffkran stand in particular the ideas and technology on its new Wolff 8095 Compact